spennyp/robotCompetition/README.md

 # README #

-UBC Engineering Physics Autonomous Robots Annual Competition 2018 - Star Wars Rescue This robot placed 2nd overall
+UBC Engineering Physics Autonomous Robots Annual Competition 2018 - Star Wars Rescue <\br>
+This robot placed 2nd overall

 ### What is this repository for? ###